 With the rising cost of medications and certain insurance practices, here is what you can do for better access to prescriptions.

-Through the work of elected officials and arthritis advocates, at least 10 states have laws limiting one more of these practices:
+Through the work of elected officials and arthritis advocates, fewer states have laws limiting one more of these practices:

 - Prior authorization – a decision by an insurer that a service, drug, procedure or durable medical equipment is medically necessary.
 The health plan may require prior approval for certain services before you receive them, except in an emergency.

 - Step therapy – a practice that requires a patient to try lower-cost medications before the insurer approves the use of more expensive treatments, even when the doctor wants to prescribe them.